zikula/core/docs/UPGRADING-1.4.md

 Vendor dependencies are managed by Composer.
 See http://getcomposer.com/

-If you work with the core git repository directly, you must run `php composer.phar install` to get the vendors, and periodically `php composer.phar update` as necessary to update vendors.
+If you work with the core git repository directly, you must run `php composer.phar install --dev` to get the vendors, and periodically `php composer.phar update --dev` as necessary to update vendors.

 ## Module structure